vipulranjansahu/traffic_processing_sdk/README.md

 ## Setup

 ### Prerequisites
--Ensure you have CMake installed on your system
+Ensure you have CMake installed on your system

 ### Cloning